Jim Goldberg – ‘Raised by Wolves’ (Bootleg edition)

 Hiromix – ‘Hikari’

 Hikari is a rather unusual book from Hiromix.
 Rather than the diaristic, food and friends and running around of Girls Blue and Hiromix, Hikari is all landscapes and sky.
 There might be one person in one picture, but the figure might also be a bundle of something indistinct: I can’t really tell.
-And instead of the friendly, hand-holdable size of her other books (all of them, Japanese Beauty and Works, both in my library but not yet reviewed at time of writing), Hikari is a big honking coffee table book that’s never going to fit on the shelf with the rest of Hiromix’s oeuvre.
+And instead of the friendly, hand-holdable size of her other books (including Japanese Beauty and Works, as well as others in my library and not yet reviewed at time of writing), Hikari is a big honking coffee table book that’s never going to fit on the shelf with the rest of Hiromix’s published work.

 I take it back.
 There is one image of one person in the book.
 Hiromix herself appears on the last page in a smiling head and shoulders selfie that is sort of shocking in scale.
 Young Hiromix appears at nearly life-size and the closeness and suddenness of her arrival can be triggering for more sensitive viewers, I should think.
 I wonder what the Japanese critics and theorists and commentators of the day made of Hikari.